JSBmanD/docs/pages/links/creating-ad-links.md

 	- Create Product Link
 	- Create Search Link

-	!!! tip "Format Types"
+	[block:callout]
+{
+  "type": "tip",
+  "title": "Format Types",
-		For App Install or App Engagement campaigns you'll want to select the App Only format.
+  "body": "For App Install or App Engagement campaigns you'll want to select the App Only format.
 For Search or Display campaigns where the user should go to web if they don't have the app, then you should select Cross-Platform Search or Cross-Platform Display.
-Product Links are for shopping or dynamic remarketing campaigns.
+Product Links are for shopping or dynamic remarketing campaigns."
+}
+[/block]

 	![image](/_assets/img/pages/deep-linked-ads/branch-universal-ads/create-link.png)